The cacao hazelnut hug latte is cozy, creamy, frothy, and lightly sweet with a nutella vibe. Made with herbal coffee for a lower caffeine sip.

 The internet is 25 years old, so here’s the 25 best memes according to The Washington Post.
 I’m partial to crying Michael Jordan

 I’m part of that last generation of people that remembers life pre-internet, which is really strange to think about sometimes.
 Also, this golden nugget about constant connectivity: “When you wake up, you have this gift of a blank brain.
 You could fill it with anything.
 But for most of us, we have this kind of panic.
 Instead of wondering what should I do, we wonder what did I miss.”

-In an upright blender, combine the hazelnut butter, coconut butter, cacao powder, herbal coffee, non-dairy milk, salt, sweetener of choice, and boiling water.
+- In an upright, vented blender, combine the hazelnut butter, coconut butter, cacao powder, herbal coffee, non-dairy milk, salt, sweetener of choice, and boiling water.
 Close the lid and slowly bring the speed up to high.
 Let it go for 30 seconds.
 Turn the blender off and let the froth settle a bit.
 Pour the cacao hazelnut hug into your favourite mug and enjoy!

 - The best hazelnut butter I’ve ever had is from Prana.
 Nothing else comes close to me.
 Sometimes I just drizzle a bit of it on a dark chocolate square, and I feel like I’m going straight to space.
 I really do think the splurge is worth it here.